Becoming an Officiant

 Information for Prospective Officiant Applicants

-Officiants undergo rigorous vetting consisting of several steps and stages before eligibility.
+Officiants undergo a rigorous vetting consisting of several steps to assess eligibility.
 We want to ensure that all candidates are qualified, responsible and champions for the Ontario Humanist Society.

 To qualify as an applicant the following minimum requirements apply:

 You must support a Humanist philosophy, be familiar with Humanist core values and principles and be able to discuss and present your understanding to others.

 You must agree with the Bylaws and Objectives of the Ontario Humanist Society published on the OHS website.

 You must be an active Humanist, and a member in good standing of The Ontario Humanist Society for a minimum of one year (12 consecutive months) to be considered as an applicant for officiant training.
 Membership in a local Humanist association recognized by OHS may be credited towards this requirement as determined by the Ceremonies Committee.

 You must have attended at least one OHS AGM.

 You must have completed an online course on Humanism (available at https://humanism.org.uk/education/courses/) and provide proof of completion.
 Note: this course is currently offline and being relocated to a new platform.
 When it becomes available applicants will be required to take it.